 The model diagram is everything you see when you edit a model in ModelBuilder, including the appearance and layout of the tools and variables in the model.

 Model elements are the basic building blocks of models.
-There are three main types of model elements: geoprocessing tools, variables, and connectors.
+There are four main types of model elements: geoprocessing tools, variables, connectors and groups.

 - Geoprocessing tools perform various operations on geographic or tabular data.
 When tools are added to a model, they become model elements.
 You can open the tool dialog box of any geoprocessing tool in your model to set the input and output parameters.